Table of Contents

 - Pure 0% APR: With this promotion, you’ll get a period of no interest, after which the interest rate increases.
 If you have a remaining balance, interest is assessed on the amount that remains from the original purchase or balance transfer.
 This type is more common with major credit cards that offer balance transfer promotions.

 - Deferred interest: Store cards that offer 0% APR financing often offer this kind of promotion.
 While there’s a period of no interest, there’s also a set interest rate the card charges if you don’t pay off the purchase in time.
-The difference is that you’ll be on the hook for interest based on the original purchase amount, not the amount that’s leftover.
+The difference is that you’ll be on the hook for interest based on the original purchase amount, not the amount that’s left over.

-How to compare credit card fees?
+How should I compare credit card fees?

 Credit cards come with a schedule of fees that often include the following: